v0idravl/v0idravl/README.md

-Offensive security operator working at the intersection of AI and offense: red teaming AI models and applications, and agentic offensive security — building multi-agent systems that run offensive operations.
+Offensive security operator working at the intersection of AI and offense: red teaming AI models and applications, and agentic offensive security.
+Building multi-agent systems that support offensive operations.

 Hands-on depth in internal networks, Active Directory, reverse engineering, binary exploitation, and Linux.